 To make these enchiladas as delicious as possible I added mushrooms and garlic, a pinch of cumin, oregano and black pepper.
 These can be made with or without the cheese – either way it’s going to taste outstanding.
-The best part of this recipe is it requires minimal effort and can be whipped up in a jiffy.
+The best part of this recipe is it requires minimal effort and can be made in a time crunch.
 Give it a try!

 Mushroom Zucchini Enchiladas

 - 5-6 zucchini cut into chunks

 - 1 lb mushrooms cut in small pieces

 - 2-4 garlic cloves minced